iMoving review (2026)

 iMoving in one paragraph

 iMoving has been operating since 2017 (about 9 years), runs out of New York, NY, and covers all 50 states.
-Current FMCSA filing shows USDOT Verify on FMCSA and MC Verify on FMCSA; BBB rating is A. Online marketplace that surfaces binding-NTE quotes from a vetted network of long-distance carriers.
-The transparency layer is the main differentiator versus traditional brokers.
+Online marketplace that surfaces binding-NTE quotes from a vetted network of long-distance carriers.
+The transparency layer is the main differentiator.

-For a 2-bedroom interstate move, iMoving quotes generally land between $2,400 and $6,500, with the median around $4,450.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, iMoving quotes generally land in the $2,400–$6,500 range, with the midpoint of that estimated range near $4,450.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 iMoving vs the competition